-Avoid plugging appliances directly into PowerPal without using the load controller.
+Do not plug appliances directly into PowerPal without using the load controller.
 Incorrect voltage may result, which can damage your appliance.

-7. Whenever shutting down the system, first close the valve to reduce the flow rate and once the voltmeter shows 100V, switch the control box to the 'off' position.
-Then close the valve fully to stop the system.
+8. Whenever shutting down the system, first close the spear valve to reduce the flow rate and once the voltmeter shows 100V, switch the control box to the 'off' position.
+Then slowly close the spear valve and then gate valve fully to stop the system.